Woutitit/woutitit.github.io/analysis/analysis-ideas.md

 [Home](../index.md)

-# How to analyze and ideas
+# Analysis ideas and how to
 > Consult the external learning resources article if you're looking for more resources of artists (like livestreams or insightful comments and stuff or even FLPs and where to find/buy them).
-Note of some duplicates since I'll link livestreams there too but the livestreams that I want to analyze too/soon will also be linked here.

 ## Table of contents
 1. [Introduction](#introduction)